Do you or your neighbor have a fig tree that keeps giving and giving beautiful fruit?

 * Continue to build meaningful CONNECTION TO OTHERS (your community, family, personal and professional relationships, social justice movements, our planet) from a place of authenticity, giving from the overflow, and healthy boundaries.
 This group is also an opportunity to make meaningful connections with people who get what you’re going through.

 * Continue to develop and nurture your sense of PURPOSE/MISSION because I know you came into this world at this time to make the largest positive impact!
 If the last few months have taught us anything, it’s that we need to be healthy and strong to really show up for ourselves, our students, and our community.
 Let’s do this together!

-Small-group coaching callstwice a month (likely on Sundays but TBD) (total of 8 90-minute calls) via Zoom to build community, support, accountability, and clear guidance to meet your health and wellness goals.
+Small-group coaching callstwice a month (Sundays at 10 am–dates listed below): total of 8 90-minute calls plus a BONUS call via Zoom to build community, support, accountability, and clear guidance to meet your health and wellness goals.
 We do better when we’re connected together and can support each other!
-Groups will be limited to 8-10 people so we can create meaningful connections and community.
+Groups will be limited to 8-12 people so we can create meaningful connections and community.